RiceComp427-Spring2019/comp427-hw1-paranoia-liuce-/README.md

   - The students can choose to encrpt the assignment as well as using secure wireless network.
 Or they can use wired network to submit the assignment.
 The password to encrpt the assignment need to be shown to the students in the class.

 ## Problem 3
-- Scenario: Gatekeeper of the goverment building.
+- Scenario: Gatekeeper of the company building.
 The gatekeeper controls who can enter the building.
 Only the people with proper ID are allowed by the gatekeeper to enter it.
 - Assumptions:
   - The gatekeeper has the scan machine that can read the ID card and show that whether the person has the permission to enter the building.
   - The gatekeeper will follow his duty and will not be bribed to let someone in.
   - This gatekeeper's duty are controling the access only at the frontdoor.
-Other doors are not his duty.
+Other doors are not in his duty.
+  - The scan machine needs to connect to the company's wireless network to retrive the data from the database.
 - Assets:
   - The scanner.
 It is the assets we need to protect.
-Without the scanner, the
-  - explanatory_paragraph ...
+Without the scanner, the gatekeeper can not decide which person has the permission to enter the building.
+The scanner is the only thing that has the information of
+  - The safety of the gatekeeper.
 - Threats:
   - explanatory_paragraph
   - explanatory_paragraph ...